shamsudheen/Google-TTS-Library-For-iOS/README.md

 Google-TTS-Library-For-iOS
 ==========================

-The Google TTS For iOS will provide the capability to write Text-To-Speech iOS applications using Google TTS services.
+Google TTS For iOS will provide the capability to write Text-To-Speech iOS applications using Google TTS services.

 **Application Features:**